The Two Minute Review

 HSBC in a Nutshell?

-HSBC is a banking giant.
-It is the world’s sixth-largest bank by total assets, with total assets of $2.96 trillion (2021).
+HSBC is a true banking giant.
+It is the world’s sixth-largest bank by total assets ($2.97 trillion in 2022).
 The bank was founded in 1865 and has grown through a number of mergers and acquisitions.
 The company operates in 74 countries and has over 6,000 offices worldwide.

 - 172 Cash Service Branches: These support local communities with access to simple over-the-counter services and some more complex ones (e.g. power of attorney).